Last week I found out that my previously unnamed fear has a name, as well as a subreddit.

 When I was little we once went on holiday with a boat; as in, we rented a boat and traveled around in it for a week.
 It was a medium sized boat, the whole family could sleep on it.
 I remember that whenever we went swimming that week (and we went swimming a lot) I would get into the water by jumping as far away from the boat as possible, only to swim even further away once I hit the water.
 For some reason, the idea of the underbelly of the boat, and especially touching the boat where it was submerged just.. really didn’t sit well with me.
 Getting back onto the boat I was careful to swim in a direct line towards the little ladder at the back.
 This was always quite unsettling because I knew the propeller was underwater there somewhere… eek.

-Anyway, I never really thought hard about why I have this admittedly irrational fear, and sometimes when on the subject of scary things I’d joke about the underbelly of boats, thinking nothing of it.
+Anyway, I never really wondered why I have this admittedly irrational fear, and sometimes when on the subject of scary things I’d joke about the underbelly of boats, thinking nothing of it.

 Of course I still don’t think much of it, but it was a surprise to find out that this is actually a thing, that more people ‘suffer’ from this type of phobia.
 It has a name!